jawolfe97/How_To_Write_Mediocre_Lab_Code/README.md

 * C++ (I'll be learning with you!)
     -[Web Browser](https://www.onlinegdb.com/online_c++_compiler)
     -[Download](https://isocpp.org/get-started)
-* Generall Command Line (Windows, Unix, and Linux)
+* Generall Command Line
+      - Windows
+      - Unix
+      - Linux
 The above links are to online ways of running and editing code through your internet browser where available, and for downloading programs when possible.

 ## Anticipated Scope